tanyasinghp/orion-kg-reasoner/README.md

-# Amazon KG Reasoner
+# Orion KG Reasoner

-Ontology-guided KG reasoning agent for Amazon Product Reviews metadata.
+Ontology-guided KG reasoning agent for Amazon Product Reviews(here) metadata.
 An open-source replica of the SAP BKG Knowledge Graph Reasoner architecture, adapted for the Amazon product domain.
+The base architecture of the agent is domain agnostic.

 ## Architecture